Great North Road improvements Great North Road improvements

 Trees and planting

-Around 217 native trees and landscaping and 5,000 plants will be planted.
+More than 200 native trees and 5,000 plants will be planted.
 This will replace 23 trees being removed to accommodate the new street design.
 Species to be planted include tītoki, rewarewa, cabbage tree, kānuka, pōhutukawa, horoeka, nikau and kōwhai.
 Each new tree will include low-level planting around its base.
 Bus stops and kerb build-outs will also be landscaped with species including rengarenga, maurea, toitoi, coprosma, koromiko and flax.

 Safety